PyCoBi.pycobi

 classmethod from_file(filename: str, auto_dir: str | None = None)[source]

-Load ODESystem from file using pickle.
+Load ODESystem from a pickle file written by to_file.

 Parameters: